 Tip 4: Be ready to go for the objective

 If you haven’t killed your opponent after the 15-second timer runs out, the Gulag is decided by who captures the flag.
-This appears in the very center of the map every time around.
+This appears in the very center of both maps every time around.
 If neither player captures the flag within the time limit, whoever has more health wins.

 However, you should know that touching the flag instantly regenerates your health to full.
 This adds further incentive for players to try and claim it.
 Capturing the flag is pretty easy and happens very quickly, but you leave yourself vulnerable from multiple angles.
 An excellent option is to hold on to a lethal or tactical.
 You can use it to cover your back when you’re capturing.